OneVariable/poststation-util/book/src/configuration.md

 ### `experimental.unsafe-inhibit-cors`

-This flags causes the `http` API to emit flags that allow for cross-site requests.
+This flag causes the `http` API to emit flags that allow for cross-site requests.

 This is necessary if you'd like a web browser to interact directly with poststation's REST API.